-The Community Radio Q&A Facebook page is an initiative of Technorama in conjunction with the CBAA.
+The Community Radio Q&A Facebook page is here and is an initiative of Technorama Incorporated in conjunction with the CBAA.
 The aim of the page is to provide a forum where questions can be asked, and answers can be given.
-But there are two other outcomes which are just as important as Q&A: consolidation of community and the safe room.
+But there are two other outcomes which are just as important as Q&A: (a) consolidation of community and (b) a safe room for open discussion.

 The site will work best if there are no holds and no restrictions on discussion – especially in terms of honesty.
 It’s important that we can be as specific as necessary, and that answers can be truthful and open.
 We need to be able to talk pricing, value, positives, negatives, and applicability without fear or favour.
 For example:

 Q: has anyone used the XYZ CD player, and how did you find it?

 A: we purchased five of them and they underperformed to the extent that we needed to change them all.
 The JKL function didn’t work, and the PQR knob repeatedly broke.
 The agent was not helpful and refused to support us or provide a refund.
 Not recommended.

 Q: what’s the best way to set up a transmitter and link?